The Possession (2012) - Review

 Posession03.png

 Another thing to note about The Possession is that it also takes a bit of inspiration from Jewish folklore.
 While Jewish culture is certainly prominent in movies, horror is not the genre that typically has many instances of Judaism or any legends associated with it.
 The most notable entry I can think of is The Golem, which consists of three silent films, and two of which have been lost.
-Its a culture full of legends and stories that’s ripe for horror.
+It’s a culture full of legends and stories that’s ripe for horror.
 In this particular case, it’s a Jewish demon and the exorcism requires more than your typical priest.

 Even though The Possession is making use of a less common legend in horror, it’s still following the same formula as other movies like it.
 One of my problems with these types of movies is that you can pretty much swap out the characters, the demons, and the scenes and you still end up with the same movie, more or less.
 The same is true here: After the girl’s possession reaches extreme levels, Clyde seeks out religious counsel, an exorcist offers to help, the people who didn’t believe it start to come around, and everything culminates in one big exorcism scene.
-The Exorcist did these sort of things too, but the effects and moments were more convincing and effective at being unsettling and scary, as well as making the stories of the characters more compelling through the use of subtlety and well-written dialog.
-Movies like try to mimic this by following in The Exorcist’s footsteps, but fail to achieve the same level of greatness due to one reason or another.
-That is pretty much how The Possession comes across: a decent attempt at the same thing, but nothing more.
+The Exorcist did these sorts of things too, but the effects and moments were more convincing and effective at being unsettling and scary, as well as making the stories of the characters more compelling through the use of subtlety and well-written dialog.
+Movies try to mimic this by following in The Exorcist’s footsteps but fail to achieve the same level of greatness for one reason or another.
+That is pretty much how The Possession comes across as a decent attempt at the same thing, but nothing more.

 TL;DR (Conclusion)